jonkwheeler/ScrollScene/README.md

 })
 ```

-or anything from [new ScrollMagic.Scene(options)](http://scrollmagic.io/docs/ScrollMagic.Scene.html#constructor) under the `scrollMagic` key to contain those options.
+or anything from [new ScrollMagic.Scene(options)](http://scrollmagic.io/docs/ScrollMagic.Scene.html#constructor) under the `scene` key to contain those options.

 ```js
 const scrollScene = new ScrollScene({